DataSciencePolimi/NewsAnalyzer/README.md

 In order to start collecting users, tweets and articles your database need to contain at least one article entity to feed the recursive pipeline.

-You can run `utils/get_seeds.py` to get a set of initial seeds or you can download our pre-collected dataset at `https://doi.org/10.7910/DVN/5XRZLH`.
+You can run `utils/get_seeds.py` to get a set of initial seeds or you can download our [pre-collected dataset](https://doi.org/10.7910/DVN/5XRZLH).

 Then run `main_pipeline.py`